huntforgz/cs541dlfinalproject_chexnet/README.md

 ## Usage
 * Download the ChestX-ray14 database from [here](https://nihcc.app.box.com/v/ChestXray-NIHCC/folder/37178474737)
 * Unpack archives in separate directories (e.g. images_001.tar.gz into images_001)
+* The original dataset contains over 100,000 images,which takes too long to train a model.Thus,we downsize the data with the  policy on :drop duplicate where patient id and label are the same.The smaller dataset contains almost half of         original(train_1.txt,test_1.txt,val_1.txt are the original split txt index for immages,while train.txt,test.txt,val.txt are  the final splitting txt file to train our model,which took much less time)

 * Run **python Main.py** to run test using the pre-trained model (m-25012018-123527)
 * Use the **runTrain()** function in the **Main.py** to train a model from scratch